bparanj/Essential-TDD/book/en/00-intro/introduction.markdown

 ## When is TDD applicable? ##

 Diagram of Know - Don't Know grid.
+TODO

 - Learning Tests
 - Obvious Implementation